Boodie

 The boodie (Bettongia lesueur), also known as the burrowing bettong or Lesueur's rat-kangaroo, is a small, furry, rat-like mammal native to Australia.
 Once common throughout the continent, it is now restricted to a few coastal islands.
 A member of the rat-kangaroo family (Potoroidae), it lives in burrows and is active at night when it forages for fungi, roots, and other plant matter.
 It is about the size of a rabbit and, like most marsupials, carries its young in a pouch.

 Before European settlement, it was the most common macropod in Australia (a group that includes kangaroos, wallabies, and other Australian mammals).
 Competition and predation by introduced rabbits, cats, and foxes, as well as habitat loss, pressured the population.
 It was declared a pest in the 1900s and was wiped out by the 1960s; however, the loss of the boodie and other ground-foraging animals has degraded soil quality.
 Populations persisted on three west coast islands (Bernier, Dorre, and Barrow), and the boodie has been reintroduced to the mainland since the 2000s.

 Taxonomy and name

 The boodie belongs to the family Potoroidae, which includes the rat-kangaroos, potoroos, and other bettongs.
 It is one of four species in the genus Bettongia.
 There are three subspecies of Bettongia lesueur: B. l. graii, the extinct mainland subspecies; B. l. nova, an undescribed subspecies on Barrow and Brodie Island; and B. l. lesueur.

-The word "boodie" comes from its name burdi in Noongar, an Aboriginal language spoken in southwestern Australia.
+The word "boodie" comes from its name boodi or burdi in Noongar, an Aboriginal language spoken in southwestern Australia.
 The animal was first collected on an 1817 French expedition of the west coast, and was named Bettongia lesueur after Charles Lesueur, an artist and naturalist who accompanied a previous French expedition.